vozbu/libslave/README.md

 * Handling DDL queries like `CREATE TABLE`, `ALTER TABLE` and `RENAME TABLE` (the latter is crucial for alters via [gh-ost](https://github.com/github/gh-ost) to work).
+    * However, it's not recommended to alter any particular table too often, because at the moment when libslave reaches alter query in binlog it reads **current** database schema from database (issuing `SHOW CREATE TABLE` query (because libslave can't parse and apply alter queries itself)), and if this schema is already changed again by subsequent alter query, then binlog events between these two alters will be read as if scheme is already in the state after second alter, i.e. incorrectly and without any notice.
 * Honest and flexible decimal type support.

 USAGE